My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 ・idol

-The state in which the system is available, but no processing is taking place.
+This refers to a state where the system is available but no processing is being performed.

 ・escalation

-(You mean the stairs that go up and down automatically, right?)
+(You mean a staircase that automatically goes up and down, right?)

 ・Assign

-(Acai, a girl's best friend!
-I've never tried it though.)
+(Acai is a girl's best friend!
+I've never eaten it though.)

 ・Number of page views